A 1790s Printed Cotton Round Gown: Part 1

 What on EARTH was going on???

-This… this right here is where it gets so embarrassing that it’s taken me 6 months to share what I’d done –
+And this… this right here is where it gets so completely embarrassing that it’s taken me a whole 6 months to share what I’d done wrong –

 When I had drafted the new pattern for the 1790s round gown bodice, I had drafted a steep angle upward from the side seam to the center back to make that classical 1790s center back swoop.
 Somehow – SOMEHOW – I had taken this angled line as my horizontal plumb line around my chest – and made it the horizontal line of my bodice front.